Planning for a Successful High School Career

 2019-2020 Course Registration

-Important information and instructions are covered in the documents linked below for each class regarding when to and how to register for next year’s classes.
-All of this information will be covered in the POGs meetings and group student meetings.
+Important information and instructions are covered in the documents linked below for each class regarding when to and how to register for classes.
 As always, be sure to talk to your counselor if you have any questions.
-Each counselor will be meeting with every student in their grade level to discuss current academic standing and planning for next year.

 Valid schedule corrections to update course selections based on summer school credits or to correct a scheduling error made by the school take place the first 10 school days of each semester.
 The beginning of the semester is not the time to revise schedules as a result of a student’s change of mind.
 The master schedule has already been formed.